bangkok ancient town

 Asiatique

-Where to party in Bangkok?
+Where to Party in Bangkok?

-*Khaosan Road
+1. Khaosan Road

 Khao San Road, situated in the heart of Bangkok, isn’t just any street—it’s a vibrant hub that’s earned its reputation as the ultimate destination for backpackers and global travelers.